United States Army Signal Corps

-The United States Army Signal Corps (USASC) is a branch of the United States Army, responsible for creating and managing communications and information systems for the command and control of combined arms forces.
-It was established in 1860 by Major Albert J. Myer who played a significant role during the American Civil War.
-It has the initial responsibility for portfolios and new technologies that are eventually transferred to other U.S. government entities.
-Such responsibilities included military intelligence, weather forecasting, and aviation.
+The United States Army Signal Corps (USASC) is a branch of the United States Army responsible for establishing and managing the communication and information systems for the command and control of the combined arms forces.
+The USASC manages new technologies and capability portfolios, which are in turn transferred to other U.S. government entities.
+The branch's responsibilities include military intelligence, meteorological forecasting, and aviation.

 Mission statement

-Provides support for the command and control of combined arms forces.
-Signal support includes network operations (information assurance, information dissemination management, and network management) and management of the electromagnetic spectrum.
-Signal support encompasses all aspects of designing and installing data communications networks that employ single and multi-channel satellite, tropospheric scatter, terrestrial microwave, switching, messaging, video-teleconferencing, visual information, and other related systems.
-They integrate tactical, strategic and sustaining base communications, as well as information processing and management systems into a seamless global information network that supports knowledge dominance for Army, joint and coalition operations.
+The USASC supports command and control across combined arms forces.
+Its network operations include information assurance, information dissemination management, network management information, and management of the electromagnetic spectrum.
+This includes designing and installing data communications networks using single- and multichannel satellite, tropospheric scatter, terrestrial microwave switching, messaging, video teleconferencing, and visual information systems.
+The USASC integrates base communications and information processing management systems into a global information network intended to provide army, coalition, and joint operations with what the military calls, "knowledge dominance."

+History

 Early history

 Standard Issue Civil War Signal Corps Kit, complete with flags and torches.

-While serving as a medical officer in Texas in 1856, Albert James Myer proposed that the Army use his visual communications system, called aerial telegraphy (or "wig-wag").
-When the Army adopted his system on 21 June 1860, the Signal Corps was born, with Myer as the first and only Signal Officer.
+While serving as a medical officer in Texas in 1856, Chief Signal Officer Albert James Myer proposed that the Army use wigwag (or aerial telegraphy), a visual communications system that he developed for signaling.
+When the Army adopted his system on 21 June 1860, the USASC was created with Myer as the first and only Chief Signal Officer.

-Click photo to enlarge for history of the wigwag.

-Major Myer first used his visual signalling system on active service in New Mexico during the early 1860s Navajo expedition.
-Using flags for daytime signalling and a torch at night, wigwag was tested in Civil War combat in June 1861 to direct the fire of a harbor battery at Fort Wool against the Confederate positions opposite Fort Monroe.
-For nearly three years, Myer relied upon detailed personnel, although he envisioned a separate, trained professional military signal service.
+Myer's first assignment in his new position was in the early 1860s as part of the Navajo expedition in New Mexico.
+In June 1861, Myer's system was used to direct the fire of a harbor battery at Fort Wool against the Confederate positions opposite Fort Monroe during the Civil War.
+Flags were used for daytime signaling, while torches were used at night.

-Myer's vision came true on 3 March 1863, when Congress authorized a regular Signal Corps for the duration of the war.
-Some 2,900 officers and enlisted men served, although not at any single time, in the Civil War Signal Corps.